KTH/camel-ladok3/camel-ladok3-component/README.md

 `ladok3Operation` which are mandatory unless the information is provided in the URL path.
 Information provided in the URL path has precedence over message headers.

-The body of the resulting message is the information returned by Ladok3, in the form of an POJO object of the `se.ladok.schemas` object tree.
+The body of the resulting message is generally the information returned by Ladok3, in the form of an POJO object of the `se.ladok.schemas` object tree.

 ### Use case